Pylons/pyramid/docs/narr/traversal.rst

 There are two special cases:

 - During traversal you will often end up with a "view name" that is the empty string.
-This indicates that ``repoze.bfg`` should look up the *default view*.
+This indicates that :mod:`repoze.bfg` should look up the *default view*.
 The default view is a view that is registered with no name or a view which is registered with a name that equals the empty string.

 - If any path segment element begins with the special characters ``@@`` (think of them as goggles), that segment is considered the